Beyonce Looks Hotter Than Ever Flaunting Sexy Curves 3 Weeks After Twins Birth

 Bey rocked a tight, pale, floral skirt skirt that hugged her flat tummy.
 She paired her skin-tight bottoms with a plunging white shirt that showed off her sexy cleavage.
 Adding to her post-baby glow, the singer let her blonde locks down with the most stunning curls.
 With a tinted-brown lip, Bey’s skin looked flawless, just like the rest of her appearance.
 We’re officially dubbing her the hottest momma in Hollywood!

 Like we said, Bey already showed off her flat tummy in the first photo of the newest additions to the Carter heir.
 The singer took to Instagram to reveal Rumi and Sir in her arms with a beautiful floral, outdoor setting.
 And, not only did her fans freak out, but, your favorite celebrities even gushed over the photos!
-Kim Kardashian, Ariana Grande, Lauren Jauregui, Nicki Minaj, and more stars instantly took to Instagram to “like” Bey’s photo.
-Then, there were the stars — Ashley Graham, Chanel Iman, Serena Williams, and Tia Mowry — who expressed their excitement for the twins with emojis in the comments of Bey’s photo-reveal.
-Zendaya even tweeted Bey’s photo with the caption, “breathtaking”.
+Kim Kardashian, 36, Nicki Minaj, 34, Ariana Grande, 24, Lauren Jauregui, 21, and more stars instantly took to Instagram to “like” Bey’s photo.
+Then, there were the stars — Tia Mowry, 39, Serena Williams, 35, Ashley Graham, 29, and Chanel Iman, 26 — who expressed their excitement for the twins with emojis in the comments of Bey’s photo-reveal.
+Zendaya,20, even tweeted Bey’s photo with the caption, “breathtaking”.

 Beyonce gave birth to the Carter duo — Rumi and Sir — on June 13 in LA, while surrounded by her family.
 The power couple’s newest additions join their first child, Blue Ivy Carter, 5.
 Congratulations to the happy family of five!